top of page

 Bubly Barna

 Bubly Barna is a passionate artist currently pursuing her second Master of Fine Arts (MFA) at Miami University in Studio Art.
-Born in Dhaka, Bangladesh, she previously earned both her Bachelor and first MFA from the Faculty of Fine Arts, University of Dhaka.
-Bubly’s work explores themes of resilience, motherhood, and societal constraints through painting, collage, and stitching.
+Born in Dhaka, Bangladesh, she previously earned both her Bachelor's and first MFA from the Faculty of Fine Arts, University of Dhaka.
+Bubly's work explores themes of resilience, motherhood, and societal constraints through painting, collage, and stitching.
 Using stitching as a metaphor for healing and connection, she reconstructs fragmented narratives of women's experiences.
-Her muted color palette, accented with gold, pink, and white, reflects the tension between societal pressure and moments of love and hope.
+Her muted colour palette, accented with gold, pink, and white, reflects the tension between societal pressure and moments of love and hope.
 Now based in the U.S., Bubly actively engages with the local art scene while maintaining a strong connection to her Bangladeshi roots.
-Through exhibitions and artistic practice, she challenges social norms, questions gender biases, and amplifies untold stories of women’s lives, making her art both deeply personal and socially impactful.
+Through exhibitions and artistic practice, she challenges social norms and questions gender biases.
+She amplifies untold stories of women's lives, making her art both profoundly personal and socially impactful.

 Farah Naz Moon